CooperN/Clash-Tournament-DIscord-Bot/README.md

 - function to set a match time to play, suggest times, accept times, have an alert
 - casino games
 - remind of games to played
+- channel to post logs
+    - configureable by clan
+    - all api errors and others post details there